bokkypoobah/EthereumFoos/README.md

 # Ethereum Foos - A Curated List Of Costly Ethereum Mistakes To Learn From

+Status: Just commencing work on this.
+Enter a GitHub issue if you have further information to include into this report.

 This is a list of costly mistakes that have occurred in the Ethereum ecosystem, and some suggestions on how to mitigate the risk of this happening to you.